linuschoudhary/MenTechPvtLtd/ModelWithExternalTools/README.md

 ---

-> Built as part of the **MenTemTech** learning series — exploring local LLM tool calling with Ollama.
+> Built as part of the **MenTechPvtLtd** learning series — exploring local LLM tool calling with Ollama.